Distinguished Microwave Lecturers

 In-person DML Talks:

-• The inviting Chapter will contact the speakers to arrange the travel plan.
-The inviting Chapter is requested to provide local transportation, lodging, and meal for the DML.
+• The inviting Chapter is requested to provide local transportation, meal, and lodging for the DML when possible.
 The Chapter should broadly advertise the DML talk to the local technical community to maximize attendance.
-The Chapter should indicate an approximate number of the attendees before the DML prepares for the trip.

 Virtual DML Talks: